AI coaching - why a human who has built something beats a chatbot every time

 - Coaching must cascade beyond the CEO - the real ROI comes when learnings spread to middle management and the whole company stops buying AI tools nobody uses.

-AI coaching is a human - someone who’s built real products, run real companies, and taught real courses - helping executives figure out how to actually use AI.
+AI coaching is a human.
+Someone who’s built real products, run real companies, taught real courses.
+It’s about helping executives figure out how to actually use AI.
 Not a chatbot.
 Not a platform.
-Not an app that asks you how your day went and spits back affirmations.
-A person who’s been in your shoes and can tell you what works, what doesn’t, and what’s a waste of your time.
+Not an app that asks how your day went and returns generic affirmations.
+A person who’s been in your seat and can tell you what works, what doesn’t, and what’s a waste of your budget.

-If you Google “AI coaching” right now, you’ll mostly find software platforms.
+Google “AI coaching” right now and you’ll mostly find software platforms.
 BetterUp, Rocky.ai, CoachHub - all selling AI as the coach itself.
-That’s fine for some things.
-But if you’re a CEO trying to figure out how AI changes your business, a chatbot isn’t going to help you navigate board expectations, team resistance, or the gap between buying tools and actually using them.
+That’s useful for some things.
+But if you’re a CEO trying to figure out how AI changes your business, a chatbot won’t help you handle board expectations, team resistance, or the gap between buying tools and actually putting them to work.

 Most AI coaching is a chatbot pretending to care

-The search results for “AI coaching” are confusing on purpose.
+The search results for “AI coaching” are confusing by design.
 Platforms want you to think AI coaching means AI doing the coaching.
-There’s a PLOS ONE study comparing AI coaching to human coaching for goal attainment - and the AI chatbot actually performed comparably to human coaches on structured goals over a 10-month trial.
-Interesting finding.
+There’s a PLOS ONE study comparing AI coaching to human coaching for goal attainment.
+The AI chatbot actually performed comparably to human coaches on structured goals over a 10-month trial.
+Interesting.
 But the study looked at generic goal-setting, not strategic business decisions.

-Here’s where it falls apart.
+That’s where it falls apart.
 A chatbot can’t sit in your leadership meeting and notice that your VP of Operations is terrified of being replaced.
-It can’t tell you that the AI vendor you’re evaluating has a terrible integration story because it’s seen three other companies try the same thing.
-It can’t push back when you’re about to spend six figures on a tool your team will never adopt.
+It can’t tell you that the AI vendor you’re evaluating has a terrible integration story because it’s watched three other companies try the same thing.
+It can’t push back when you’re about to spend six figures on a tool your team will abandon.

-When I teach MBA students at the OneDay MBA program or work with executives through WashU’s Skandalaris Center, the questions that matter most aren’t about technology.
+When I teach MBA students at the OneDay MBA program or work with executives through WashU’s Skandalaris Center, the questions that matter most aren’t really about technology.
 They’re about judgment.
 Should we build or buy?
 How do I know if my team is ready?
 What if this doesn’t work?
-Those are questions a chatbot literally can’t answer because they require context, experience, and the willingness to say “I don’t know, but here’s how I’d think about it.”
+A chatbot can’t answer those because they require context, experience, and the willingness to say “I don’t know, but here’s how I’d think about it.”

-The coaching industry has grown to over $5 billion globally according to the ICF’s research.
-That growth is driven by executives who need specialized guidance - not generic advice.
+The coaching industry has become a massive global market according to ICF research, growing substantially year over year.
+That growth is driven by executives who need specialized guidance, not generic advice.
 And the intersection of coaching and AI is where the biggest gap exists.
 Plenty of people can teach you prompt engineering.
-Very few can help you think about how AI changes your competitive position, your team structure, or your product strategy.
+Very few can help you think through how AI changes your competitive position, your team structure, or your product strategy.

 Three types of CEO and where they get stuck

-After working with manufacturing and technology executives on AI adoption, a clear pattern has emerged.
-There are really only three types of CEOs when it comes to AI, and coaching looks completely different for each one.
+After working with manufacturing and technology executives on AI adoption, a clear pattern emerges.
+There are really only three types of CEOs when it comes to AI, and coaching looks completely different for each.

 The enthusiast.
-This CEO uses AI personally all the time.
+Uses AI personally, constantly.
 Huge fan.
-They’ve tried every tool, read every blog post, and can’t understand why the rest of the company doesn’t get it.
-The problem isn’t that they lack enthusiasm - it’s that they confuse personal productivity gains with organizational transformation.
+Tried every tool, read every blog post, can’t understand why the company hasn’t caught up.
+The problem isn’t enthusiasm - it’s confusing personal productivity gains with organizational change.
 They overestimate what tools can do out of the box and underestimate how much change management is actually required.
-Coaching for the enthusiast means giving them structure, helping them prioritize, and honestly telling them when they’re moving too fast for their organization to follow.
+Coaching for the enthusiast means giving them structure, helping them prioritize, and honestly telling them when they’re moving too fast for the organization to follow.

 The skeptic.
-This CEO hasn’t used AI meaningfully.
-They’ve heard the hype, they know they “should” be doing something, but they genuinely don’t know where to start.
+Hasn’t used AI meaningfully.
+Knows they “should” be doing something, genuinely doesn’t know where to start.
 Many are intimidated but won’t admit it - especially in front of their board or leadership team.
-Coaching for the skeptic is about creating safe, low-stakes wins.
-Show them one thing that works for their specific job - not a demo, not a pitch deck, an actual use case they can try in the next ten minutes.
-Once they experience it firsthand, skepticism tends to dissolve pretty quickly.
+Coaching for the skeptic is about low-stakes wins.
+Show them one thing that works for their specific job.
+Not a demo.
+Not a pitch deck.
+An actual use case they can try in the next ten minutes.
+Once they experience it firsthand, the skepticism tends to dissolve.

 The delegator.
-This is maybe the most common and most frustrated type.
+Probably the most common type, and often the most frustrated.
 They see the potential.
-Maybe they even use AI themselves.
-But the real problem is the rest of the company.
+Maybe they use AI themselves.
+But the rest of the company hasn’t moved.
 They bought ChatGPT Enterprise licenses for everyone.
 They ran a workshop.
-Nothing changed.
+Nothing changed three months later.
 The delegator doesn’t need more AI knowledge - they need a cascade strategy that reaches middle management, because that’s where adoption actually breaks down.

-McKinsey’s State of AI survey found that 53% of C-level executives regularly use gen AI at work, compared with 44% of midlevel managers.
-That gap might not sound huge, but it’s the difference between a CEO who’s convinced AI matters and a middle management layer that hasn’t caught up.
+BambooHR’s survey data found that 72% of VP/C-suite executives use AI daily compared to 54% of managers and just 18% of individual contributors.
+That gap might not sound huge.
+But it’s the difference between a CEO who’s convinced AI matters and a middle management layer that hasn’t caught up.
 The executives who engage with AI earliest are often the furthest from understanding why their teams haven’t followed.
 That gap is exactly what coaching is designed to close.

-The reason most AI advice fails is that it’s abstract.
-“Use AI to be more productive” isn’t actionable.
-Here are specific use cases that I coach executives through - things that create immediate, visible value.
+Most AI advice fails because it’s abstract.
+“Use AI to be more productive” doesn’t help anyone.
+Here are specific use cases I coach executives through - things that create immediate, visible value.

 Competitor research.
 Not “ask ChatGPT about your competitors.”
 Structured analysis.
 Upload your competitor’s last three earnings calls, their job postings from the past six months, their product changelog.
-Have AI identify patterns - what they’re hiring for tells you what they’re building.
+Have AI identify patterns.
+What they’re hiring for tells you what they’re building.
 What they’re not talking about tells you where they’re struggling.
 This kind of analysis used to require a consulting engagement.
-Now a CEO can do a meaningful version of it in an afternoon, once they know how to set it up.
+Now a CEO can do a meaningful version in an afternoon, once they know how to set it up.

 Meeting and board prep.
 Record your leadership meetings.
 Transcribe them.
 Summarize with action items.
 This alone saves hours per week.
-But the real value is in board meeting preparation - feed AI your last three board decks, the current financials, and ask it to identify the questions your board is most likely to ask.
+But the real value is board preparation - feed AI your last three board decks, the current financials, and ask it to surface the questions your board is most likely to ask.
 Then prepare answers.
-I’ve seen executives go from dreading board meetings to feeling genuinely prepared, which changes the entire dynamic.
+I’ve watched executives go from dreading board meetings to feeling genuinely prepared.
+That changes the whole dynamic.

 The self-interviewing technique.
-This is the use case I find most underappreciated and it’s something I coach executives through directly.
+This is the use case I find most underused, and it’s one I coach executives through directly.
 Record yourself answering 20 to 30 questions about your business, your opinions, your management philosophy.
 Speak naturally - don’t script it.
 Transcribe those recordings and analyze them for your voice patterns, your vocabulary, the rhythm of how you actually talk.

 Then build what amounts to a voice profile.
 When AI drafts your emails, your LinkedIn posts, your internal memos - it references that profile.
-The result is communication that sounds like you wrote it at your best.
+The result is communication that sounds like you wrote it on a good day, when you’ve had enough coffee and enough time to think.
 Not like a committee.
 Not like ChatGPT’s default tone.
-Like you, on a good day, when you’ve had enough coffee and enough time to think.

-This matters enormously for executive credibility.
-People can tell when something was AI-generated.
+This matters enormously for credibility.
+People can tell when something is AI-generated.
 They can tell when the CEO’s weekly update suddenly sounds nothing like the CEO.
-The self-interviewing technique solves that problem.
+The self-interviewing technique solves that.

 Context is everything.
-One principle I emphasize in my AI courses and in coaching: the 80/20 rule of AI usage.
+One principle I return to constantly in my AI courses and in coaching: the 80/20 rule of AI usage.
 Eighty percent of getting good output is providing good context.
 Twenty percent is the actual question.
-Most executives do the opposite - they ask a brilliant question with zero context and wonder why the answer is generic.
+Most executives do the opposite - they ask a sharp question with zero context and wonder why the answer feels generic.

 Working alongside AI, not just prompting it.
-The most effective pattern I’ve seen isn’t “give AI a task and wait for the result.”
+The most effective pattern isn’t “give AI a task and wait.”
 It’s collaborative.
 Think out loud with it.
 Push back on its suggestions.
 Ask it to challenge your assumptions.
 Claude, Gemini, ChatGPT - the specific tool matters less than how you use it.
 The executives who get the most value treat AI as a thinking partner, not a search engine.
-That’s a skill, and it’s one that coaching develops much faster than self-study.
+That’s a skill, and coaching develops it much faster than self-study.

 For the practical foundations of working with these tools, I wrote a detailed guide on prompt engineering that covers the iterative approach.